Podcast - Latest Episode

 798. Queensrÿche / Promised Land.
 1994.
 1.5/5

 "Promised Land" and "Disconnected" are almost a throw back to the past, to the 1960's and 1970's when the progressive rock movement was taking shape, and was all about songs like this.
-Someone once mentioned to me that they thought it reminded them of Pink Floyd, with the big musical expanses with little occurring except the progressive-like freeform instrumental extensions.
-Perhaps I should mention here that I HATE Pink Floyd and that kind of expansive crap!
+It was once mentioned to me that the music here is reminiscent of Pink Floyd, with the big musical expanses with little occurring except the progressive-like freeform instrumental extensions.
 No doubt some members of this band use Pink Floyd as an inspiration.
-It's not for me, and if this is the future, then let me off here please.
+I am not a big fan of that band or those types of passages.
 Geoff Tate even contributes saxophone on both of these songs.
-It's almost like really bad elevator music.
-"Lady Jane" reintroduces the piano element and still misses the mark by a long way.
+At almost 8 minutes in length the title track feels far too long, while “Disconnected” is an apt title.
+It’s more about a collection of sounds like those gathered for the opening instrumental track, with that freeform style and Tate’s saxophone taking over.
+These are difficult songs to get on board with.

-"Someone Else" is the album closer, and is performed only by Tate on vocals and DeGarmo on piano.
+The closest the band comes to producing anything remotely interesting and like their earlier work (apart from "Damaged") is on a song such as "My Global Mind", where Tate's doubled harmony vocals are joined with a slightly more noticeable solid rhythm and then a brief spurt of the harmonic guitars.
+But even here we move along in a stagnant mood, hardly getting out of first gear, before having the reflecting middle section again.
+"One More Time" ends that journey as well, delving back into places that have some familiarity with past glories.
+Then we have "Someone Else" which is the album closer and is performed only by Tate on vocals and DeGarmo on piano.
 It is a hundred miles away from what you would expect.
 Compare it to the closer on the previous album, "Anybody Listening?"
 That had everything, and was such an uplifting song that you couldn't wait to play the album again.
 Here, with no band backing, only the piano, it is almost like signifying the end of a funeral.
 In many ways, looking back from this distance, perhaps that is exactly what it was doing.

 The power of the music has been eradicated from every song on this album.
-There is little to nothing remaining of the progressive metal element that made their previous albums so enlightening, so unique and so listenable.
+There is little to nothing remaining of the metal element that made their previous albums so enlightening, so unique and so listenable.
 Yes, they are a Seattle band, a city that harboured the majority of the grunge movement that had become so popularised over the past five years, but they pre-dated this movement, and had had success with what they were doing, so surely there is no point in trying to use this as a reason why the band's sound has changed so significantly on this release.
 It can only be surmised that the writing team of Tate and DeGarmo had decided this was the direction they had wanted to go in.

 No comments: